HASPIMA/comp-visual-hpintom/2025-04-23_taller1_transformaciones/README.md

 * Export as an animated GIF using imageio

 > Optional: Display the resulting matrix of each transformation and how it changes over time

+## Unity (LTS version) (Optional)

+Scenario:

+* Create an empty 3D project
+* Add a cube or sphere to the scene
+* Create a C# script that applies:
+* Random translation along the X or Y axis every few seconds
+* Constant rotation dependent on Time.deltaTime
+* Oscillating scale based on Mathf.Sin(Time.time)